Supersonic-Sites/Condesa/content/services.md

     desc: "Not all wedding rings are simple round gold bands.<br><br>Many couples want the rings to contain special meaningful elements.
 Oscar and Alicia are this kind of couple.
-She wanted white gold and moonstone to represent the ethereal, he wanted jet black silver with a hidden ruby to represent the earthly presence of divine energy.  "
+She wanted white gold and moonstone to represent the ethereal; he wanted jet black silver with a hidden ruby to represent the earthly presence of divine energy.  "
     aos_select: true
     title: A different set of wedding rings